KxSystems/docs/docs/ml/setup.md

 If applicable please provide your company name (press enter for none):
 ```

-This will then contact the Kx license server, which will generate a `kc.lic` and send an email confirmation link to validate it.
+This will then contact the KX license server, which will generate a `kc.lic` and send an email confirmation link to validate it.